 This can be avoided by investing in a pair of heat-resistant gloves.
 This will allow you to work your magic on the griddle without fear of serious injury.
 If you accidentally touch the surface of the cooktop or get splattered by boiling grease, you’ll be protected.

 In addition to general protection, they also make cleaning your griddle much easier.
 You can use tongs and paper towels to wipe down your cooktop to clean it and avoid burns, but if you are using heat-resistant gloves, you can skip the tongs and do it much faster and more efficiently.

-The glove will allow you to use your hand to wipe down the entire surface safely, giving you great control.
+The glove will allow you to use your hand to safely wipe down the entire surface, giving you great control.